yakcyll/docker-ap/README.md

-# Docker container stack: hostap + dhcp server
+# Docker container stack: bridged hostap

-This container starts wireless access point (hostap) and dhcp server in docker container.
-It supports both host networking and network interface reattaching to container network namespace modes (host and guest).
+This image starts a wireless access point (hostap) in a Docker container.
+It utilizes bridge-utils to create a bridge between the WLAN interface and the LAN (cabled Ethernet) interface, thus dropping the requirement for a separate DHCP server.
+Because of the intricacies of networking in this scenario, this remix was only tested using host networking in docker.

+This repository does not do a very good job of isolating all the necessary interface work inside the container.
+It is much better suited to be used on a dedicated system.
+Pull requests, especially with an update to wlanstart.sh with brctl commands, are welcome.

 ## Requirements

-On the host system install required wifi drivers, then make sure your wifi adapter supports AP mode:
+On the host system, make sure your WLAN interface is available (`ip link`), then make sure your Wi-Fi adapter supports AP mode:

 ```
 # iw list